serezhka/java-airplay-lib/README.md

 [java-airplay-server](https://github.com/serezhka/java-airplay-server) with Netty

 Currently supports only mirroring with no sound.
-Saves mirror data stream to h264 file, playback in embedded vlc player or with js.

 ## Links